 Starting a speech effectively is essential for capturing your audience's attention.
 Here are some introduction and thesis statement examples to help:

-Conclusion Informative Speech Examples
+Conclusion Informative Speech Example

 Concluding your informative speech with impact is crucial.
 View this example conclusion for an informative speech: